ali-izhar/anomaly_detection/README.md

 # Change Point Detection in Dynamic Networks

-Detect and explain significant structural changes in dynamic networks using martingale-based methods and SHAP values.
+Detect, Predict, and Explain significant structural changes in dynamic networks using martingale-based methods and SHAP values.

 ## Installation